 REDF and Affiliate's priority is to place its temporary cash investments with high-credit, quality financial institutions.
 At times, such investments may be in excess of the Federal Deposit Insurance Corporation ("FDIC") insurance limit.
 REDF and Affiliate closely monitors the safety of any financial institution it banks with.
-As of December 31, 2022 five accounts, totaling \$23,723,658, were held by REDF and Affiliate at two institutions that included amounts that were in excess of the FDIC insurance limit.
-As of March 2023, three accounts totaling \$1,588,813 were held by REDF and Affiliate at one institution that included amounts that were in excess of the FDIC insurance limit.
+As of December 31, 2023 ten accounts, totaling \$33,113,132, were held by REDF and Affiliate at two institutions that included amounts that were in excess of the FDIC insurance limit.
 REDF and Affiliate has not incurred any losses related to these investments.

-The primary receivable balance outstanding at December 31, 2022, consists of pledges receivable due from foundations and individuals.
+The primary receivable balance outstanding at December 31, 2023, consists of pledges receivable due from foundations and individuals.
 Concentrations of credit risks with respect to such pledge receivables are limited, as the majority of REDF and Affiliate's pledge receivables were historically fully collected by REDF and Affiliate.